-SCAN tuning:
+SCAN RPT tuning:

-Push the I or ►I button for more than 1.5 seconds to stop at each broadcasting station for 5 seconds.
+Push the SCAN RPT button for more than 1.5 seconds to stop at each broadcasting station (AM, FM or SAT if so equipped) for 5 seconds.
 Pushing the button again during this 5 second period will stop SCAN tuning and the radio will remain tuned to that station.
-If the I or ▶ button is not pushed within 5 seconds, SCAN tuning moves to the next station.
+If the SCAN RPT button is not pushed within 5 seconds, SCAN tuning moves to the next station.